DannyFischler/ChallengeNine/README.md

 - [License](#license)

 ## Description

-Generates readme
+generates readme for project

 ## Installation

-Read
+npm install

 ## Usage

-more reading
+answer the prompts accurately for best construction of readme

 ## Contributing

-read it
+No copying other people's work

 ## Tests

-read thourougly
+index.js

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at dafish.
-You can find more of my work at [dannyfish](https://github.com/dannyfish/).
+If you have any questions about the repo, open an issue or contact me directly at danzfischler@gmail.com.
+You can find more of my work at [DannyFischler](https://github.com/DannyFischler/).

 ## License

 This project is licensed under the MIT license.